aramboi/angelramboi/content/articles/2015/pi-samba.md

-Title: Turning a RaspberryPi into a simple NAS
+Title: Turn a RaspberryPi into a simple NAS
 Date: 2015-08-19
-Category: linux
+Category: guides
-Slug: turning-raspberrypi-into-a-simple-nas-server
+Slug: turn-raspberrypi-into-a-simple-nas-server
-Tags: raspberrypi, nas, samba
+Tags: raspberrypi, nas
-Summary: This is my step-by-step guide on how to setup a RaspberryPi with an external USB HDD as a network accessed storage (aka NAS)
+Description: This is my step-by-step guide on how to setup a RaspberryPi with an external USB HDD as a network accessed storage (NAS)

 This is based on a fresh install of Rasbian downloaded from the [official site][1] and using a NTFS formated external USB drive.